Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Introduction

 To tackle efficiently the problem of steering a noisy quantum system in a desired way, a variety of solutions have been introduced.
-A widely used tool to mitigate the detrimental effect of the interaction of a system with its environment is provided by dynamical decoupling (DD) of the system from the environment~\cite{ViolaPRL1999}.
+A widely used tool to mitigate the detrimental effect of the interaction of a quantum system with its environment is provided by the dynamical decoupling (DD) of the system from the environment~\cite{ViolaPRL1999}.
 This approach allows to enhance or suppress certain desired interaction modes~\cite{KofmanNAT2000,KofmanPRL2001,GordonJPB2007,Biercuk2011,GreenNJP2013,Paz-Silva2014} and the protocols can also be optimized by analytic or numeric optimization algorithms~\cite{GordonPRL2008,Clausen2012,MullerSciRep2018,Poggiali2018}.
-A different approach which we will also follow in this article, is the extension of quantum optimal control (QOC) methods~\cite{Jurdjevic1996}, \cite{DAlessandro2007}, \cite{Brif2010}, \cite{Glaser2015} to open quantum systems~\cite{Koch2016,Schmidt2011,Mukherjee2013,Hoyer2014,Kallush2014,Pawela2015,Reich2015,Mukherjee2015,Lovecchio2016}.
-Commonly used algorithms for QOC include Krotov~\cite{Konnov1999} gradient ascent pulse engineering (GRAPE)~\cite{Khaneja2005} and optimization in the chopped random basis (CRAB)~\cite{Doria2011,Caneva2011}, e.g., following the dressed CRAB (dCRAB) algorithm~\cite{Rach2015}.
+A different approach, also followed in this article, is the extension of quantum optimal control (QOC) methods~\cite{Jurdjevic1996,DAlessandro2007,Brif2010, Glaser2015,Mueller2022} to open quantum systems~\cite{Koch2016,Stefanatos2004,Schmidt2011,Mukherjee2013,Hoyer2014,Kallush2014,Stefanatos2014,Pawela2015,Reich2015,Mukherjee2015,Lovecchio2016}.
+Commonly used algorithms for QOC include Krotov~\cite{Konnov1999} gradient ascent pulse engineering (GRAPE)~\cite{Khaneja2005} and optimization in the chopped random basis (CRAB)~\cite{Doria2011,Caneva2011,Mueller2022}, e.g., using the dressed CRAB (dCRAB) algorithm~\cite{Rach2015}.
+In this regard, it is worth mentioning that the CRAB algorithm works by expanding the control field onto a truncated basis and then optimizing the coefficients of the expansion through a gradient-free minimization.
+The dCRAB algorithm uses additional basis changes to ensure guaranteed convergence to the optimal solution of the considered control problem whenever this is guaranteed by gradient-based methods.